mjholub/LibRate/CONTRIBUTING.md

   It can be self-documenting but if it's more complex, add some short comment.

+In the _controllers_ pacakge you'll find examples of how to write Swagger-compatible comments for APIs and in _models_, in structs tagged with the `example` tag, how to document your models.
+For more details please see the wiki.

 # Dependencies

 When introducing a new dependency, consider the following: